 Is Your Westchester Town Transient?

 If you plan to settle down in Westchester County, then you want to live in a town that is less transient.
-You want to find a Westchester town where the residents are more permanent and live in their home for many years.
-Do your research, find a Westchester town where there are more owner occupied homes and less rentals.
+You want to find a Westchester town where the residents are more permanent and live in their homes for many years.